chizo4/2048-intelligent-bot/README.md

 # 2048-Project

-### Python implementations of the popular 2048 game using the Pygame library (for creating GUI).
-The directory contains two slightly different applications of the game.
+### Python implementations of the popular 2048 game using the pygame library.
+The repository contains two slightly different applications of the game.

 ##